-In June 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 133, Accounting for Derivative Instruments and Hedging Activities.
+In June 1998, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 133, ACCOUNTING FOR DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES.
 SFAS No. 133 requires companies to record derivative instruments on the balance sheet at fair value.
 Accounting for gains or losses resulting from changes in the fair values of derivative instruments is dependent on the use of the derivative and whether it qualifies for hedge accounting.
-The Statement is effective for the Company in the year 2001, with earlier adoption encouraged.
-The Company has not yet determined the effect that this new Statement will have on its operations or financial position.
+The Company issues equity-indexed annuity products, whose product characteristics include embedded derivatives.
+The Company also purchases options on the equity market indexes applicable to these products to fund the liabilities classified as embedded derivatives.
+These items will be effected by SFAS No. 133.
+The Statement is effective for the Company for all financial statements filed subsequent to December 31, 2000.
+Because various insurance-related issues were not decided by the FASB and the Derivative Implementations Group until late 2000, the Company has not yet determined the ultimate impact that this new Statement will have on its operations or financial position.